aneesanwaar/Sentiment-Analysis-on-IMDB-Reviews---Task-2/README.md

 🚀 How to Run the Project

-This project was developed and tested in Google Colab.
+This project is developed and tested in Google Colab.

-Step 1: Running the Notebook
+🔹 Step 1: Open the Notebook

-Open Google Colab or Jupyter Notebook
+Open Google Colab and upload the .ipynb file.

+Or, run locally in Jupyter Notebook using:

+jupyter notebook

-Step 2: Install Dependencies
+🔹 Step 2: Install Dependencies

 If using Jupyter Notebook, install the required Python libraries:

 pip install numpy pandas scikit-learn nltk tensorflow-datasets

-step 3:Run All Cells
+🔹 step 3: Run All Cells

 Simply run each cell in order, following the step-by-step workflow in the notebook.